 Dr. Milchak sees Hair Restoration patients at both our Main Line and Philadelphia Center City offices.

-FUE - Follicular Unit Extraction - is a relatively newer technique in which the surgeon takes individual hair folilcles from a donor area and plug them accurately in the target area.
-The donor area are usually located in the back of the head where most people have denser hair.
+FUE - Follicular Unit Extraction - is a relatively newer technique in which the surgeon takes individual hair follicles from a donor area and plugs them accurately in the target area.
+The donor areas are usually located in the back of the head where most people have denser hair.

-FUT Hair Transplant was the first big leap forward in hair transplant in recent years.
+FUT (Follicular Unit Transplant) hair transplant was the first big leap forward in hair transplant in recent years.
 Here, a strip of skin is cut from the donor area (usually the back of the head, where hair is usually denser).
 The extracted strip is then dissected and single follicles are separated and prepared for implantation in the target area.
-The open edges of the donor area are then pulled towards each other and sewn together creating a nerrow scar that is later covered by the hair.
+The open edges of the donor area are then pulled towards each other and sewn together creating a narrow scar that is later covered by the hair.

 Hair Transplant - Insertion by Dr.Milchak from Ringpfeil Advanced Dermatology on Vimeo.